A proof of Dunfield-Gukov-Rasmussen Conjecture: Introduction

-Our idea is to construct a~spectral sequence from $\homologyglzero$ to $\HFK$ using the~cube of resolutions model for $\HFK$ and then to combine it with the~already established spectral sequence from $\HHH^{\mathrm{red}}$ to $\homologyglzero$.
-There are two main obstacles that we have to overcome to realize this plan.
-First, the~cube of resolutions model for $\HFK$ is defined with coefficients in $\Ztwo$, the~field of two elements.
-However, the~spectral sequence from of $\HHH^{\mathrm{red}}$ to $\homologyglzero$ requires a~field of characteristic zero.
-The~second problem is that the~cube of resolutions model for $\HFK$ is constructed with coefficients in $\Ztwo[q^{-1},q]]$, a~ring of power series in $q$.
-This coefficient ring does not admit a~specialization at $q=1$ that is required to obtain $\homologyglzero$.
+Our construction of a~spectral sequence from $\homologyglzero$ to $\HFK$ uses the~cube of resolutions model for $\HFK$ developed by Ozsv\'{a}th and Szab\'{o} in \cite{OSCube} and reformulated in algebraic terms by Gilmore \cite{Gilmore}.
+This model requires twisted coefficients $\Ztwo[q^{-1},q]]$, which is a~ring of power series in $q$ over the~field of two elements $\Ztwo$.
+This ring of coefficients is needed to kill higher differentials in the cube.
+The problem is however that $q-1$ is invertible in $\Ztwo[q^{-1},q]]$, and hence, this coefficient ring does not admit a~specialization at $q=1$ that is needed to connect with Soergel bimodules and $\homologyglzero$.
+This motivated Manolescu in \cite{ManolescuCube} to untwist the~cube of resolutions model for $\HFK$.
+As a result, he was able to reduce DGR conjecture to a computation of certain Tor-groups.

+In this paper we choose a different approach and work with twisted coefficients.
+In \cite{Gilmore} the state spaces associated with vertices of the cube were identified with quotients of a twisted version of Soergel bimodules.
+This motivated us to search for a more conceptual understanding of these spaces in terms of the {\it quantum} Hochschild homology of Soergel bimodules.

-Let us mention that the Ozsv\'{a}th and Szab\'{o} cube construction was reformulated in algebraic terms by Gilmore \cite{Gilmore}, untwisted (sending $q$ to $1$) by Manolescu in \cite{ManolescuCube} and extensively studied by Dowlin in \cite{DowlinHHH, DowlinKh}, where in the~last two unpublished papers the~cube construction was assumed to work with integral coefficients.
+Let us finally mention that the cube of resolutions model was extensively studied by Dowlin in two unpublished papers \cite{DowlinHHH, DowlinKh}, where the~cube construction was assumed to work with integral coefficients.